Sheryl Swoopes: Awards and honors

+Swoopes won the female Associated Press Athlete of the Year award in 1993.
+The same year, she also won the Honda Sports Award for basketball and the WBCA Player of the Year award.
+She was named one of the 20 female athletes of the decade for 2000 to 2010 by Sports Illustrated.

 Post-playing career

 In 2008, Sheryl Swoopes made an appearance on Shirts & Skins, a reality series on Logo TV.
 Swoopes mentored the San Francisco Rockdogs, a gay basketball team, and shared her experiences on basketball, family, faith, and coming out.

 In 2010, Swoopes was an assistant basketball coach at Mercer Island High School in Washington.

-Swoopes was a color analyst for the Texas Tech women's basketball broadcast during the 2012–2013 season.
+She was a color analyst for the Texas Tech women's basketball broadcast during the 2012–2013 season.

 In 2013, Swoopes became head coach of the Loyola University Chicago women's basketball team.
-In April 2016, Loyola announced that it was investigating Swoopes of alleged mistreatment, after the school newspaper reported that 10 of the team's players have either transferred or want a release from their scholarships.
+In April 2016, Loyola announced that it was investigating Swoopes for alleged mistreatment, after the school newspaper reported that 10 of the team's players had either transferred or wanted a release from their scholarships.
 On July 4, 2016, Loyola announced it had fired Swoopes as a result of the investigation but declined to say what it had found.

-In July 2017, Swoopes returned to her alma mater, Texas Tech, hired as the women's basketball program's Director of Player Development, where her job included resuming work as broadcast color analysis for Lady Raiders games.
+In July 2017, Swoopes returned to her alma mater, Texas Tech, as the women's basketball Director of Player Development, where her job included resuming work as color analysis for broadcast Lady Raiders games.
 Following the firing of head coach Candi Whitaker on January 1, 2018, Swoopes was promoted to regular assistant coach under interim head coach Shimmy Gray-Miller.
+In October 2024, Swoopes and Jordan Robinson, journalist and podcaster, began a weekly podcast titled Queens of the Court.